rlpy/rlpy/doc/make_agent.rst

     from SARSA0 import SARSA0

-Finally, create a unit test for your agent XX XX.
+Finally, create a unit test for your agent as described in :ref:`unittests`

 Now test it by creating a simple settings file on the domain of your choice.
 An example experiment is given below: